fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     ```

-1. Scroll down to find the `AddTransaction` method in the BankAccount class.
+1. Scroll down to the bottom of the file and locate the `AddTransaction` method.

 1. To replace the custom delegate with `Action<Transaction>`, update the method using the following code: